Blog

 • Use automated IAM solutions to enforce deprovisioning policies.
 Automation reduces errors and ensures rapid account revocation.

-• Regularly audit deprovisioned accounts to ensure their access remains revoked.
+• Regularly audit deprovisioned accounts to confirm that access remains revoked.
 These reviews should be conducted at regular intervals and whenever significant changes occur within the organization, such as restructurings or mergers.

 • To properly deprovision users, be sure to cut off access at the system level, delete or disable all accounts, and review and revoke any leftover permissions.